MarkusVLA/robot-controller/README.md

 [View Schematic (PDF)](documentation/schematic.pdf)

 ## Firmware
 The esp32 firmware is being developed in C using the ESP-IDF framework.
-Development is currently being done on an ESP32-S2 development board while PCB fabrication is in progress.
-Features in development:
+Development is done on an ESP32 development board.
-- Motor control interface
-- IMU communication bus and data processing
-- Wireless communication with PS5 controller